Wines of Provence Join Romancing the Rhône Tour

 Tastes of Provence

 The South of France benefits from its proximity to the Mediterranean and the favourable climate for agriculture.
-During your stay, you will sample local cuisine prepared at handpicked restaurants, creations by a private chef, and a chance to try regional specialties.
+During your stay, you will sample local cuisine prepared at handpicked restaurants, creations by a private chef, and a chance to try regional specialities.
 On the agenda is a visit to Uzès where the market (Saturdays and Wednesdays) sprawls through the cobblestone streets with bounties of colour and scents.
 Discover the flavours of Provence starting with breakfast on a shaded terrace and in the culinary delights at every meal.

 Romancing the Rhône Tour is a small group tour for 4 – 6 people, although a maximum of 8 is possible.